 A Modern View takes part in arts festival TUMULT#2 in Ghent, Belgium.
 Click here to download the program:

 This kitchen was designed around 1949 by Le Corbusier and Charlotte Perriand for the Unité d’Habitation in Marseille.
 A unique piece that has been in use for over 60 years.
 An amazing project that will require a great deal of research!
-More info and pictures will be published as the project moves along.

 In this set of four chairs the process of restoration is shown in the finishing, done in shellac, a traditional technique.
 As well in the seating: the woven seat is replaced by laser engraved ones, showing the original pattern.